 Creating a legally binding will does not need to be as foreboding as it sounds.
 But those two words – “legally binding” – are essential components.
 If you make a will that serves no lawful purpose, you’ve wasted your time and created headaches for your heirs.
 And though some of them may deserve a headache or three, this isn’t the place for it.

-Here is a step-by-step of what to think about to save money in writing your will.
+Here are a few important considerations when thinking about how to save money in writing your will.

-• Keep your will updated: No matter how old you are when you create your will, there is always time for your wishes to change.
+- Keep your will updated: No matter how old you are when you create your will, there are events that you’ll encounter in life that can change your objectives (such as changes to your family or your assets, or even what causes you support).
 You should review your will every few years, or in the event of major life events like births, deaths, new marriages, etc., to ensure everything remains aligned with your final wishes.

 Creating a will you can be confident in is not always an easy task, and if you have a lot of assets, you may have even more complications than the average person is dealing with.
 If you are confident that you can create a legally binding document on your own, be sure you are covering all your bases.
 Otherwise, hiring a lawyer is a wise move.